France to let migrant boat dock, has harsh words for Italy | Law-Order

 France said on Thursday it would allow an NGO ship carrying over 200 migrants rescued in the Mediterranean to dock at the port of Toulon, following tense exchanges with Italy, whose attitude the French government harshly criticised.

 "In this context, France decided on an exceptional basis to make up for the Italian government's unacceptable behaviour and to invite the ship to come to the military port of Toulon," Darmanin told a news conference.
 There were 234 people on board, including 57 children.
-France will welcome about a third, Germany another third and the rest will be shared out among other EU countries.
+France will welcome about a third, Germany another third and the rest will be shared out among other EU countries, Darmanin said, stressing that those who do not qualify for asylum would be expelled.

 The ship was on Thursday sailing by the French island of Corsica, the MarineTraffic tracker app showed, but had been close to Italy before that.
 It was set to arrive in Toulon on Friday.
 "There is no doubt that it (the Ocean Viking) was in Italy's research and rescue zone," said Darmanin, saying "there will be extremely strong consequences on the bilateral relationship."